-RaptorXML Server accepts validation jobs submitted via HTTP (or HTTPS).
+RaptorXML Server accepts jobs submitted via HTTP (or HTTPS).
 The job description as well as the results are exchanged in JSON format.
 The basic workflow is as shown in the diagram below.

 Security concerns related to the HTTP REST interface